hibernius/excelent-images/README.md

 ## How

-Each pixel is translsated to a spreadsheet cell.
+Each pixel is translated to a spreadsheet cell.

 Input: